 8. Go classic with grey metro tiles

-Grey metro tiles are a classic.
+Grey metro tiles are a classic, and one of the most relaxing colors for bathrooms.
 You can go floor to ceiling with them and they never look too fussy or overbearing.
 If you are concerned about them looking too flat, pick a gloss option that will give them more texture and they just feel more luxurious.
 Think about your grouting color too, it's something that often doesn't get much thought but makes a huge difference.
 If you want the tiles to pop individually, opt for a contrasting grout like white or even black, for a more minimalist look, match the grout to the tiles.

 And if you are wondering what colors go with grey – note how well the bright pink goes with the cool greys in this bathroom.